Tokazama/AxisIndices.jl/docs/src/time.md

 # TimeAxis Guide

 Here we define an axis that specifically supports time.
+First, we compose the type and necessary methods for accessing it's properties and constructing it.
+Second, we define a new trait that changes indexing.

+## 1. The TimeAxis Type

 This first section defines the minimum `keys`, `values`, `similar_type` and constructors for the `TimeAxis` type.
 ```jldoctest time_axis_example
 julia> using AxisIndices, Dates, Unitful